Perturbative unitarity for models with singlet and doublet scalars: Redundant scattering matrices

-In any scattering involving $SU(2)$ doublets, total isospin $T$ must also be conserved, For this reason, two-particle states should be further labeled by $|Q, Y, T\rangle$, with $T=0,1$ in this model.
+In any scattering involving $SU(2)$ doublets, total isospin $T$ must also be conserved, For this reason, two-particle states should be further labeled by $|Q, Y, T\rangle$, with $T=0,1$ in this class of models.
 Using Clebsch-Gordan coefficients, we can split the two-particle state $\phi^+_i \phi^0_j$ in $|1,1\rangle$ into

 In the same manner, we can split the two-particle state $\phi^+_i \phi^-_j$ in $|0,0\rangle$ into

 These redefinitions of states lead, once again, to redundant scattering matrices because